-1.4 This AMR covers the period 1 April 2016 to 31 March 2017, and hereafter is referred to as the monitoring period.
+1.4 This AMR covers the period 1 April 2017 to 31 March 2018, and hereafter is referred to as the monitoring period.

-Key findings of the 2016-17 Monitoring Report
+Key findings of the 2017 Monitoring Report

-1.5 The following summarises the key findings of this AMR:

-- The Developer Contributions SPD became effective from 6 April 2015 onward although it was adopted on 26 February 2015; - There were 413 net dwelling completions which was higher than the previous year's completion number of 290: - There were 15 affordable housing completions (gross), which was lower than the previous year's record of 74; - Average density of new housing development increased to around 44 dwellings per hectare; - There was 7,615sq.m of additional business floor space created in the district in 2016/17; - There was an increase of 1,531 sq m of "town centre uses" built in the district; - There has been no change in the percentage of designated nature sites deemed to be in positive conservation management during 2016/17.
-This has remained the same at just over 48% and is considered to be low; - 187 kilowatts of additional renewable energy were provided predominately through photovoltaic farms.
+- 1.5 The following summarises the key findings of this AMR: - There were 456 net dwelling completions which was higher than the previous year's completion number of 420; - There were 33 affordable housing completions (gross), which was just over double last year's but the third lowest number since 2002/03; - Average density of new housing development was approximately 37 dwellings per hectare; - 6,143 sq.m of additional employment floor space was created in the district in 2017/18 which is a slight decrease on the previous monitoring year; - There was an increase of 3,476 sq. m of "town centre uses" built across the district; - There has been a 6.5% decrease in the percentage of sites deemed to be in positive conservation management during 2017/18; - 175 kilowatts of additional renewable energy were provided, solely through photovoltaic farms making a total of installed capacity of 161.7055 megawatts since 2001.